openfga/openfga/docs/authzen/implementation.md

 ### Separate Filter Types

 Search endpoints use `SubjectFilter` and `ResourceFilter` instead of `Subject` and `Resource`.
-The filter types only require `type` — there is no `id` field (for `SubjectFilter` the id is optional and ignored, for `ResourceFilter` the id is optional and ignored).
+The filter types only require `type` — the `id` field is optional and ignored if provided.
 This is consistent with the underlying OpenFGA APIs: ListUsers requires a type filter, and ListObjects requires an object type.

 ### Response Context as google.protobuf.Struct